Nikkumar07/Nikkumar07/README.md

 </div>

 ---
 ## 👨‍💻 About Me

-> *"Reliability is not a feature — it's a discipline."*

-I'm a **Site Reliability Engineer** with **5+ years** of experience keeping large-scale production systems alive, observable, and continuously improving.
-From managing a fleet of **~400,000 Linux servers** at Akamai to migrating entire observability stacks at MPL, I thrive at the intersection of infrastructure, automation, and developer experience.

-- 🔭 Currently working on **observability migrations** (New Relic → Prometheus + Grafana + ELK)
-- 🛡️ Former **Akamai SRE** — WAF, DDoS mitigation, CDN, and global edge operations
+> *"Infrastructure should be invisible — until it isn't.
+My job is to keep it invisible."*

+I'm a **CKA | CKAD | KCNA certified Site Reliability Engineer** with **5+ years** of experience designing, operating, and scaling cloud-native infrastructure on **GCP, Azure, and Linode**.
+I specialize in **Kubernetes-native architectures** — from deploying and managing multi-environment clusters to building GitOps workflows with ArgoCD and Helm.

+At **Akamai**, I operated one of the world's largest edge networks, managing a fleet of **~400,000 Linux servers**, building CI/CD pipelines with Jenkins, and protecting enterprise applications with WAF, WAAP, and DDoS mitigation.
+At **MPL**, I led the full observability migration from New Relic to **Prometheus + Grafana + ELK**, reducing monitoring overhead while improving alert fidelity.

+- 🚀 **Currently open to SRE / DevOps / Platform Engineer roles**
+- ☸️ Deep expertise in **Kubernetes, Helm, ArgoCD, Terraform, and Rancher**
-- ⚙️ Passionate about **GitOps, IaC, and reducing MTTR**
+- 📡 Passionate about **observability** — SLOs, SLIs, error budgets, and reducing MTTR
-- 📊 Deep experience in **SLOs/SLIs, error budgets, and on-call engineering**
-- 🤖 Exploring **AI-assisted DevOps** with tools like Cursor IDE and OpenTelemetry
+- ⚙️ Strong believer in **GitOps and IaC** — if it's not in code, it doesn't exist
+- 🔐 Security-aware — Akamai WAF, WAAP, OWASP Top 10, DDoS mitigation

 ---